dalnefre/FPGA/tutorial/uart/README.md

 Each time the baud-rate generator gives us a pulse, we know it's time to begin transmitting the next bit on the serial transmission line.
+Synchronous design rules state that all clocked logic should be driven by the same clock (and same edge), which is why we don't use `bit_clk` as our `always` trigger.
+On the FPGA,
+the _clock_ signal gets special treatment, including dedicated routing and stronger signal drive.

 ```verilog
 // serial_tx.v